 Approximately 5-10% of cancer is hereditary.
-That is why Austin Cancer Center offers genetic counseling to determine your hereditary risk.
-Understanding your future risk of cancer may be half the battle.
+Understanding your future risk of cancer can be valuable information for you and your family.

 What Is Genetic Counseling/Genetic Testing?